TI-Toolkit/tokens-wiki/tokens/min(.md

 <hr>

 ## Description
-Returns real or complex list of the smaller of each pair of elements in listA and listB.
+Returns real or complex list of the smaller of each pair of elements in `listA` and `listB`.

 <b>Availability</b>: Token available everywhere.